 Whether you want to keep costs down, you aren’t sure how to entertain children at your wedding, or your venue doesn’t allow under-eighteens, not having children at a wedding is increasingly common.
 However, this can be a very emotional issue, so letting guests know that their children aren’t invited can be awkward.

-Of course, there is always the option to only address the invitation to the parents, and not name the children, but you run the risk that they will assume their little ones are also invited.
+If you really can’t face having the chat, there is always the option to only address the invitation to the parents, and not name the children, but you run the risk that they will assume their little ones are also invited.
+So, if you want our advice, we’d make it clear from the off.

 Your venue doesn’t allow children